 Located in Midtown Manhattan, the famous Grand Central Terminal is one of the largest train stations in the world.
-Also ranked as one of the ten most visited tourist attractions in the world, it is definitely very grand!
+Also ranked as one of the ten most visited tourist attractions in the world, it’s definitely very grand.

 As well as the stunning architecture, make sure you don’t miss the famous installations.
 Including, the Information Booth Clock, the Whispering Gallery, the Tiffany glass clock and the celestial ceiling of the main concourse.

 Additionally, Grand Central Terminal is also known as a destination for shopping and eating.
 Having 60 various shops, including the Apple store and Banana Republic and plenty of eateries.